linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 02 Fundamentals of Investing.md

 Consequently, the price of a zero-coupon bond with a long maturity is highly sensitive to changes in interest rates.
 The price sensitivity is even greater in a low interest rate environment than in a high interest rate environment.
 For money market instruments, since their maturity is less than one year, the price is not very sensitive to changes in interest rates.

 The price sensitivity of a bond to changes in interest rates can be estimated.
 This measure is called the duration of a bond.
 Duration is the approximate percentage change in the price of a bond for a 100-basis-point change in interest rates.
-For example, if a bond has a duration of 8, this means that for a 100-basis-point change in interest rates, the price will change by approximately  $8\%$ .
-For a 50-basis-point change in interest rates, the price of this bond would change by approximately  $4\%$ .
+For example, if a bond has a duration of 8, this means that for a 100-basis-point change in interest rates, the price will change by approximately $8\%$.
+For a 50-basis-point change in interest rates, the price of this bond would change by approximately $4\%$.

 Given the price of a bond and its duration, the dollar price change can be estimated.
-For example if our bond with a duration of 8 has a price of  \$90,000, the price will change by about 8\%$  for a 100-basis-point change in interest rates and therefore dollar price change will be about 7,200 (8\% times \$90,000).
+For example if our bond with a duration of 8 has a price of \$90,000, the price will change by about 8\% for a 100-basis-point change in interest rates and therefore dollar price change will be about 7,200 (8\% times \$90,000).
 For a 50-basis-point change, the price would change by about \$3,600.

-The concept of duration applies to a bond portfolio also.
-For example, if an investor has a bond portfolio with a duration of 6 and the market value of the portfolio is 1 million, this means that a change in interest rates of 100 basis points will change the value of the portfolio by approximately  $6\%$  and therefore the value of the portfolio will change by approximately \$60,000.
-For a 25-basis-point change in interest rates, the portfolio's value will change by approximately 1.5\%$  and the portfolio's value will change by approximately \15,000.

 How is duration computed?
 First, two prices are computed.
 One is based on an increase in interest rates and the second is based on a decrease in interest rates.
 Duration is then computed as follows:

 $$
-\text {D u r a t i o n} = \frac {\text {P r i c e i f r a t e s d e c r e a s e - P r i c e i f r a t e s i n c r e a s e}}{2 \times \text {I n i t i a l p r i c e} \times \text {C h a n g e i n r a t e s i n d e c i m a l f o r m}}
+\text{Duration} = \frac{\text{Price if rates decrease - Price if rates increase}}{2 \times \text{Initial price} \times \text{Change in rates in decimal form}}
 $$

 Typically, interest rates fluctuate up and down by an amount less than 50 basis points.
 But regardless of the rate change used, the interpretation is still that it is the approximate percentage price change for a 100-basis-point change in rates.